Makatote Viaduct: Station

 During construction the camp operated as a lunch stop for passengers on the coach between the temporary railheads at Ohakune and Raurimu.

-A station to the north of the viaduct, operated by PWD, opened on 1 May 1908 The second-class fare from Auckland to Wellington, including the 9 mi, 2½hr journey by coach between Makatote and Ohakune, was £1 17s 2d (2016 equivalent $300).
+A station, 2 mi 35.38 ch south of Erua and north of the viaduct, operated by PWD, opened on 1 May 1908 The second-class fare from Auckland to Wellington, including the 9 mi, 2½hr journey by coach between Makatote and Ohakune, was £1 17s 2d (2016 equivalent $300).
+Mail was transferred between the railheads at Makatote and Horopito from 22 August 1907 and the station was open for goods from 11 May 1908.
 Makatote closed on 4 January 1909, 5 months after the through line was opened and shortly before it was handed over to NZR.

-A few months after electrification, on 13 September 1986, a new passing loop opened at Makatote.
+On 13 September 1986, shortly before electrification, a new passing loop opened at Makatote, about 600 m north of the original station.